 - Behaviors at risk of churn

 With that, let’s explore actionable ways to leverage data intelligence to overcome OTT subscription churn.
-But first, let's quickly go over the basics.

 First and foremost - when you start with churn management, you must realize that it seldom occurs without warning.